QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 The politics of the country take place mostly in The Hague, this city is also host to the international criminal court.
 The Netherlands is described as a consociational state.
 Dutch politics and governance in general are characterised by striving for broad consensus on important issues.
 Both in politics and in society as a whole.

 Religion in the Netherlands was predominantly Christian.
 However, there has been a steep decline of religious adherence.
 The Netherlands is one of the most secular countries in Western Europe.
 Only 39% of the country's population is affiliated to a religion.

 The Netherlands has a maritime climate, with both mild summers and winters.
 The average annual temperature is around 10 degrees celsius.
-The time zone in the Netherlands is CE(S)T Central European (Summer) Time (GMT+2 during Daylight Savings Time (DST), GMT+1 without DST)
+The time zone in the Netherlands is CE(S)T Central European (Summer) Time (GMT+2 during Daylight Savings Time (DST), GMT+1 without DST).

 ---

 ### Lithuania